 These are staggering numbers and of particular concern to me since I am a high risk woman given that my mother did have breast cancer.
+In fact, this puts me at a greater risk than most when it comes to getting breast cancer myself, as it is hereditary.
+Because of this, there have been multiple occasions when I’ve considered having the relevant genetic testing for cancer so I can see whether I am at an increased risk or not.
+If it’s caught early enough, I have a higher rate of survival, just like my mother had.
+She survived it, and that doesn’t mean that I can’t too, (if I do have it that is).
 When my mother was going through breast cancer and had to have Chemo and surgery she was so sick and she lost her hair…I was so scared about getting the disease because all I could think about was losing my hair and my breasts, how superficial I was.
 I defined my beauty to my hair and breast like many other women.
 Seeing how strong my mother was and how beautiful she looked bald, I realized I could not allow my breast and hair to define who I am as a person.
 Don’t get me wrong I like my hair and I complain about bad hair days just like 95% of the total female population but I don’t stress about it.
 No need to stress on things you can purchase…if you lose your hair, you can buy a wig…you lose your breast you can buy new ones from a breast augmentation denver clinic…problem solved.
 Focussing on the disease is all that matters, that is why it is important to know the risk, recognize the signs and to take action on prevention care.

 Everyone is at risk for breast cancer.